demisto/content/Packs/ProofpointServerProtection/Integrations/ProofpointProtectionServerV2/README.md

 ### proofpoint-pps-resubmit-message
 ***
 Resubmits the message to the filtering modules.
-The message is removed from the folder and will not be moved to any folder.
+The message is removed from the folder and is moved to any folder.

 #### Base Command